MetalbolicX/vanrs/README.md

 }
 ```

-## Usage
+## Hello World Example

-Here's a simple example of how to use ReScript-VanJS to create a reactive UI component:
+Here's a simple example of how to use `rescript-vanjs` to create a reactive UI component:

 1. Create a file named `Main.res` in your `src` folder.
 2. Add the following code to `Main.res`: